MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-monitor-progress-performance.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: project management, KPI, work in process, work in progress ms.search.form: 89, 92, 1010
+ms.search.keywords: 'project management, KPI, work in process, work in progress' ms.search.form: '89, 92, 1010'
 ms.date: 08/04/2022
 ms.author: edupont
-ms.openlocfilehash: 9b4c511c0cdaa6be6147ab1df3672f07b58c2b81
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9528943"
 ---
-# <a name="monitor-job-progress-and-performance"></a>Monitor Job Progress and Performance
+# Monitor Job Progress and Performance

 With the work in process (WIP) feature you can estimate the financial value of ongoing jobs in the general ledger.